Discover the breathtaking beauty of Lefkada, where turquoise waters meet dramatic cliffs and golden sands.

 Flavors of Lefkada: Where to Eat and Drink

-Food in Lefkada blends traditional Greek flavors with a laid-back island style.
-And, fresh seafood is always on the menu, and many tavernas sit right on the waterfront, offering meals with a view.
+Food in Lefkada blends traditional Greek flavors with a relaxed island style.
+Fresh seafood appears on most menus, and many tavernas sit right along the water.
+This makes every meal feel unhurried as well as scenic.

 FAQs About Visiting Lefkada